Blendify/blender-manual/trunk/blender_docs/manual/addons/node/node_wrangler.rst

    :Hotkey:    :kbd:`Alt-Up`, :kbd:`Alt-Down`, :kbd:`Alt-0`, :kbd:`Shift-Alt-=`, :kbd:`Alt-Minus`,
                :kbd:`Shift-Alt-8`, :kbd:`Alt-Slash`, :kbd:`Shift-Alt-Comma`, :kbd:`Shift-Alt-Period`

-Select mix nodes or math nodes and change their blend type or math operation at the same time.
+Select Mix nodes or Math nodes and change their blend type or math operation at the same time.
 Use keys specified above.
 They will change blend type or operation accordingly to:
 Mix, Add, Subtract, Divide, Less than, Greater than.
 Use :kbd:`Alt-Up` or  :kbd:`Alt-Down` to go through all available blend types or math operations.